tadashibashi/WebAA/readme.md

 ## Installation

+Building the sandbox tests:

+`npm install`, then:

+Build with`npm run build` or run a dev server `npm run serve`

+The `main.js` file is output to `dist/`

 This library is currently heavily under development, and intended to be submoduled and consumed by another TypeScript project that uses a bundler such as Webpack.

+Using TypeScript module resolution `NodeNext` you can import the entire library from the root directory of this repository.

 Once extensive testing and a release is to be had, better deployment practices may be considered.

-## Example Usage
+## Example Code

 Initialize the engine
 ```typescript